-Just as critical to achieving lasting change is to focus on the benefits of changing our behavior.
+Just as critical to achieving lasting change is to focus on the benefits of changing our behaviour.
 Imagine the best case scenario in your mind’s eye and how much better your life would be if you kept to this resolution or goal.
 Imagine every detail of what your life would look like with your new changes in place.
 Take this time to list the benefits of achieving the change you desire and place this list somewhere you will see it every day, like your mirror or fridge.
-In visualizing the value a change can make to our lives we reinforce the reason we desire to change.
-If you ever find yourself lacking drive re-read this list, visualizing your new life as you go through it.
+In visualising the value a change can make to our lives we reinforce the reason we desire to change.
+If you ever find yourself lacking drive re-read this list, visualising your new life as you go through it.
 This should serve to boost your motivation and resolve to continue to implement the change.

 In making resolutions or goals it is vital that they are in alignment with our values.
 For example, if one of my values is to really listen to my friends and I made a new year’s resolution to call a friend for ten minutes each week that would not be in alignment with my values because to really listen to a friend may take half an hour or more.
 If we set resolutions or goals that don’t align with our values we will experience internal conflict and there will be part of us that doesn’t want to change as by doing so we would be moving further away from our principles.
 When our values, resolutions and goals align we move towards who we want to become which makes the process of changing easier.